Our bios share a small part about who we are and who we are not.

 Tanzanite Msola, Instructor

 Tanzanite has a long-term interest and passion in supporting young people academically, emotionally, and helping them achieve a creative outlet.
-Tanzanite has spent the past 6 years in Massachusetts working with young people from all different cultural and economic background, with all levels of ability and disability.
+Tanzanite spent many years in Massachusetts working with young people from all different cultural and economic background, with all levels of ability and disability.
 Tanzanite was introduced to meditation at a young age by attending the Insight Meditation Society's (IMS) Family and Teen Retreats.
 As Tanzanite leaned into "adulthood" she returned as a staff volunteer for IMS Teen Retreats and for Inward Bound Mindfulness Education (iBme) Teen Retreats.
-In 2017 Tanzanite entered into the iBme Teacher Training Program.
+In 2018 Tanzanite completed the iBme Teacher Training Program.
 Tanzanite has found it truly rewarding and a privilege to witness the positive effects of hands-on projects, building a personal connection, and understanding that each moment is a learning experience through mindfulness.
 Now, as a recent transplant to New York City, Tanzanite is excited to connect and engage with the community, and assist the growth of the Awake Youth Project.

 Sara Shapouri, Curriculum Development and Instructor